John Bateman (rugby league): 2021

 the police and the matter was sorted behind closed doors but the story came to light after Scott's termination by the Canberra club.

 Re-Joining Wigan

-In July 2020, it was announced that Bateman would re-join Wigan for the 2021 season.
+In July 2020, it was announced that Bateman would rejoin Wigan for the 2021 season.

 2021

 In round 20 of the 2021 Super League season, Bateman was sent to the sin bin twice in Wigan's 26-2 loss against St Helens.

 2022

-In the 2022 semi-final, Bateman was sent off for a dangerous high tackle on former teammate Aiden Sezer during the clubs shock defeat to Leeds.
+In the 2022 semi-final, Bateman was sent off for a dangerous high tackle on former teammate Aiden Sezer during the club's shock defeat to Leeds.

 Wests Tigers

-On 26 December, Bateman will leave Wigan to sign on a four-year deal with the NRL club Wests Tigers for 2023.
+On 26 December, Bateman left Wigan to sign a four-year deal with the NRL club Wests Tigers for 2023.

-In round 3 of the 2023 NRL season, Bateman made his long awaited club debut for the Wests Tigers in their 26-22 loss against Canterbury at Belmore Sports Ground.
+In round 3 of the 2023 NRL season, Bateman made his long-awaited club debut for the Wests Tigers in their 26-22 loss against Canterbury at Belmore Sports Ground.
+He played in 20 games, leading Wests Tigers in offloads, with the 14th most in the NRL.
+He also led the club in tackles made.